Personal, Social, Health & Citizenship Education

 We are a school that prides itself on developing aspiration in our pupils in order to help them strive towards exciting futures.
 We are therefore very excited to have organised for people representing different professions and trades to come into school to talk to the children about their jobs in the following areas:

-Law, Navy, Engineering, Drama, Woodland Trust, York University Research, Pilot, Auctioneer, Marine Conservation.
+Law, Navy, Engineering, Drama, Woodland Trust, York University Research, Pilot, Auctioneer, Marine Conservation, Hearing Dogs for Deaf People.

 The visits are led by our head and deputy head boys and head girls who conduct live interviews in assembly with the different professionals in order to find out what their job involves and what personal skills and qualities you would need to develop in order to aspire to the job.